Nibe-Git-Hub/Quiz-4/README.md

+# Failed to Do
+- #5
+   - Can't figure out slug, creating a post destroys main post homepage.
+Getting error of no slug value even if I applied already.
+- #6
+   - Naubos po oras sa #5 T-T

 # Job Board Application

 A modern job board platform built with Django that combines social features with job posting capabilities.
 This project merges the functionality of a job portal with social interaction features.